Donald Shaw (musician): Producing

 As well as film music, he has produced and recorded on more than 50 albums for artists in all areas of music, and collaborated with musicians including as Nanci Griffith, Peter Gabriel, Ornette Coleman, Dulce Pontes and Bonnie Raitt.
 He was musical director for the BBC arts show Tacsi, in which he produced collaborations with more than 200 musicians including Tommy Smith, Martyn Bennett and the BT Ensemble.
 In 2000, he launched the independent label Vertical Records.

 Celtic Connections

-In January 2004, he composed Harvest, a commission for the opening night of the Celtic Connections festival, involving 100 musicians from all Celtic regions of Europe.
-Also involved where some of the finest young traditional musicians from throughout Scotland, from the ages of 13 to 18.
-Harvest was also performed at the 2006 Celtic Connections Festival.
+In January 2004, he composed Harvest, a commission for the opening night of the Celtic Connections festival, involving 100 young musicians from all Celtic regions of Europe.
+Harvest was also performed at Celtic Connections in 2006.

 In 2006, Shaw was appointed Artistic Director of Celtic Connections 2007.
-He won the Scots Trad Music 'Composer of the Year' award in December 2006.
-Celtic Connections celebrated its 25th year in 2018, and Shaw announced in February 2018 that he would be stepping aside as the Artistic Director of Celtic Connections.
+The event celebrated its 25th year in 2018, and Shaw announced in February 2018 that he would be stepping aside as the Artistic Director of Celtic Connections.